gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 ---

-## 12. PC-only test strategy
+## 12. Test strategy

-### 12.1 Why PC exclusive
+### 12.1 Test strategy

-The planner is discrete math plus a deterministic feeder.
-Hardware adds driver drain pauses, interrupt jitter, and RMT/I2S buffering — already covered by FAS’s own tests (`test_24`, `test_25`, Issue 370 replay).
-FasNAxis asserts:
+The planner is discrete math plus a deterministic feeder, so the host PC tests are the primary and exhaustive check:

 - constraint satisfaction of the **plan** (`P ≤ R`, period ≥ `ticks_min` / `ticks_cfg`)